leafOfTree/WindowTabs/README.md

 - Support Visual Studio 2022

-- Remove task window peek (perview) to fix task switch error
+- Remove task window peek (preview) to fix task switch error
 - Use the last file name as tab name
 - UI improvement on icon and task switch form border